-Occupational therapists (OTs) play an important role in acute care.
-Hospitals are the largest employer of OTs, engaging 27% of the OT workforce, or approximately 36,000 OTs.
+Although occupational therapists (OTs) typically work with people who have chronic physical and cognitive conditions, they also play a key role in acute care.
+In fact, hospitals are the largest employer of OTs, engaging 27% of the OT workforce in the United States, or approximately 36,000 OTs.
 This blog post outlines the role of occupational therapy in acute care and how OTs can contribute to better patient care and outcomes.

-Acute care is a category of healthcare that encompasses the treatment of sudden—typically unexpected—urgent injuries and illness.
-It includes a range of clinical healthcare settings, such as emergency medicine, trauma care, urgent care, and critical care.
-Acute care provides patients who have severe or even life-threatening conditions with short-term, immediate treatment.
+Acute care is a category of healthcare that encompasses the treatment of sudden, emergent injury and illness.
+It includes a range of clinical healthcare settings, such as emergency medicine, trauma care, urgent care, intensive care, and inpatient critical care.
+Acute care provides patients who have severe or even life-threatening medical conditions with short-term, immediate treatment.

-Occupational Therapy in Acute Care vs. Traditional Rehab Settings
+Occupational Therapy in Acute Care vs. Traditional Rehabilitation Settings

-If you’re an occupational therapist working in acute care, you will probably treat more patients during a shift than you would in a traditional rehab setting.2 Given that acute care is short-term, you won’t get to know your patients as well as you would in a traditional rehab setting.
+If your job is in acute care (such as a hospital setting), you will probably treat more patients during a shift than you would in a traditional rehab setting (such as a skilled nursing facility).2 Given that acute care is short-term, you won’t get to know your patients as well as you would in a traditional rehab setting.
 Also, because patients in acute care are typically in an unstable condition, you will have added pressure to make the right decisions quickly.
-In acute care settings, occupational therapists focus on helping to stabilize patients, facilitate early mobilization, and create discharge plans.
+Acute care OTs focus on helping to medically stabilize patients, facilitate early mobilization, perform therapeutic interventions, and create discharge plans.
 By contrast, patients in rehab settings have chronic issues that OTs treat over time.

 What Do Occupational Therapists Do in Acute Care?

-The role of an occupational therapist is to help patients who have physical or cognitive challenges develop or recover their ability to perform meaningful activities of daily living.
-OTs in acute care settings begin working with patients early in their recovery process to determine the best treatments.
+In your occupational therapy practice, your role is to help patients who have physical or cognitive challenges develop or recover their ability to perform meaningful activities of daily living.
+Acute care occupational therapists begin working with patients early in their recovery process to determine the best treatments.
 Given their knowledge of anatomy, kinesiology, and neurology, occupational therapists are important members of the acute care team.

 Interventions by Occupational Therapists in Acute Care